vijaymathew/nex/docs/md/DEVELOPMENT.md

 3. Rebuild: `npx shadow-cljs compile node`

 ### Tests Fail After Grammar Change
-The walker and interpreter may need updates to handle new AST node types.
-Check the walker transformations first.
+The walker, typechecker, interpreter, and compiler lowering may need updates to handle new AST node types.
+Check the walker transformations first, then the compiled eligibility/lowering path if the feature is meant to stay compiled.

 ## Code Style